R-YaTian/R-YaTian.github.io/_pages/en_US/faq.md

 {: .notice--info}

 **A:** Yes, Unlaunch v1.5 and higher's installer can uninstall Unlaunch.
 Keep in mind that this may result in an **irrecoverable brick** if you have installed any arbitrary DSiWare to your system NAND, or have otherwise messed with system files.

+<a name="faq_wifi" />**Q:** Is it possible to still use DS Wifi services, even though it shut down?
+{: .notice--info}

+**A:** By following [this guide](https://gist.github.com/jaames/5e1c0fcea96a3e47f888526d28531720), it is possible to still use Nintendo Wifi Services even though it has shut down back in 2014.